Bune Information

 This evolving understanding of Bune challenges practitioners to reconsider long-held beliefs about the spiritual entities cataloged in occult literature.

-By approaching Bune as a figure transcending good-evil binaries and acknowledging Her more comprehensive roles and representations, contemporary practice is enriched.
+By approaching Bune as a figure outside of good-evil binaries and acknowledging Her more comprehensive roles and representations, contemporary practice is enriched.
 It allows for a more inclusive and spiritually nuanced engagement with entities that have historically been marginalized or misunderstood in the Western magical tradition.

 Inconsistencies in translation and interpretation